Common Lisp the Language, 2nd Edition

 [Function]

-compute-restarts &optional
+compute-restarts &optionalcondition

 Uses the dynamic state of the program to compute a list of the

 restarts that are currently active.
-See restart-bind
+See restart-bind.

-If condition is nil
+If condition is nil or not supplied, all

 outstanding restarts are returned.
 If condition is not

-, only restarts associated with that condition are
+nil, only restarts associated with that condition are

 returned.